 The Wēkiu summit cone, for the highest point on the mountain.
 This cinder cone is commonly known as Pu'u Wēkiu, although some sources identify it as Pu'u Kūkahau'ula.
-The cone rises 4205 meters AMS (13796 feet AMS).
+The cone rises 13,796 ft.
+ASL.

-The Kūkahau'ula summit, for the cluster of cones and ridgelines that are above 4080 meters AMS (13,400 feet): Pu'u Wēkiu, Pu'u Kea, and Pu'u Hau'oki.
+The Kūkahau'ula summit, for the cluster of cones and ridgelines that are above 13,385 ft.
+ASL, including Pu'u Wēkiu, Pu'u Kea, and Pu'u Hau'oki.
 Some sources present these three cones as part of one unit, Pu'u Kūkahau'ula.
-The State Historic Preservation Division identifies Kūkahau'ula as a Traditional Cultural Property.
+The State Historic Preservation Division identifies Kūkahau'ula as a Traditional Cultural Property (TCP).
 This area has a strong association in traditional Hawaiian culture with both piko ceremonies and burial practices.

-The nearby Pu'u Poli'ahu and Pu'u Hau Kea also rise above 4000 meters AMS.
+The nearby Pu'u Poli'ahu and Pu'u Hau Kea also rise above 13,120 ft.
+ASL.

-The summit plateau, for the alpine desert ecosystem above 3900 meters AMS (12800 feet).
+The summit plateau, for the alpine desert ecosystem above 12,795 ft.
+ASL.
 The slope shifts abruptly here, from approximately 27% downslope to less than 10% on the plateau.
 Geological evidence indicates that this broad, circular region was formed by remnant lava flows in the former caldera, and subsequently sculpted by glaciers.
-The plateau itself varies only approximately 100 meters in elevation, but it is dotted with hundreds of cinder cones that rise 30 to 180 meters above.
-Other significant geological features are the outcrops of hawaiite, an olivine basalt formed via the interaction of glacial ice and hot lava, and prized for adze making; the alpine Lake Waiau; and the glacial till that blankets most of the upper summit above 3353 meters AMS.
+The plateau itself varies only approximately 330 ft. in elevation, but it is dotted with hundreds of cinder cones that rise 100 ft. to almost 600 ft. in elevation.
+Other significant geological features are the outcrops of hawaiite, an olivine basalt formed via the interaction of glacial ice and hot lava, and prized for adze making; the alpine Lake Waiau; and the glacial till that blankets most of the upper summit above 11,000 ft.
+ASL.